"So Wonderful, So Nice": Guitar Classics by Sor and Regondi

 For his third album, Nicholas Ciraldo chose to highlight some of the best, most iconic works by Fernando Sor (1778-1839) and Giulio Regondi (1823-1872).
 Ciraldo has always been a huge fan and longtime interpreter of Sor's music and is delighted to release more music by this composer.
 After a long period of listening to Romantic piano music by Schubert, Schumann, Brahms, and Chopin, Nicholas Ciraldo was also inspired to record some of the best concert etudes by Regondi.
 In effect, this is Ciraldo's "19th century album."

-This album is released not in a plastic "jewel case" wrapped in even more plastic; instead, it comes in a cardboard "jacket" without wrapping.
-Another eco-minded touch will be that the album will use no additional paper for liner notes; instead, they are all here on this page.
-This unique format provides much more comprehensive and interactive information about the album, and hopefully it will inspire other recording artists to do the same.
+This album was released not in a plastic "jewel case," wrapped in even more plastic.
+Instead, it comes in a cardboard "jacket" without wrapping.
+Another eco-minded touch was that the album used no additional paper for liner notes.
+Rather, everything is all here on this page.
+This format can provide much more comprehensive and interactive information about an album.
+Hopefully, it will inspire other recording artists to do the same.